ReBoot: Distributed statistical learning via refitting bootstrap samples: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec:Problem setup}, we introduce GLM and noisy phase retrieval under the context of decentralized data.
-In Section \ref{sec:Methodology}, we elucidate the ReBoot algorithm and present its theoretical guarantee in the aforementioned two problems.
-Section \ref{sec:Numerical studies} numerically compares ReBoot with existing methods in simulation and applies ReBoot to the Fashion-MNIST dataset \citep{xiao2017fashion} to learn a convolutional neural network (CNN) in a distributed fashion.
+In Section \ref{sec:Methodology}, we elucidate the ReBoot algorithm.
+In Section \ref{sec:Statistical analysis}, we present the theoretical guarantee for ReBoot in the two aforementioned problems.
+In Section \ref{sec:Implementation}, we provide a practical implantation of ReBoot algorithm.
+In Section \ref{sec:Numerical studies}, we numerically compare ReBoot with existing methods via simulation.
+In Section \ref{sec:Real data}, we apply ReBoot to the Fashion-MNIST dataset \citep{xiao2017fashion} to learn a convolutional neural network (CNN) in a distributed fashion.
+We also propose FedReBoot and apply it to the Fashion-MNIST dataset in Section \ref{sec:Real data}.
 All the proofs are given in supplementary material.